clindop/dicom-sr/input/pagecontent/background.md

 The standards for recording clinical observations, DICOM SR and HL7 FHIR Observation resource are bridged by this IG by the transformation of the DICOM SR attributes to the HL7 FHIR Observation Resource.

 DICOM SR defines a multitude of templates for capturing Diagnostic imaging Observations.
 The input for this IG is limited to the DICOM SR template TID-1500 (Measurement Report).
+The mapping is limited the content within the tree structure.

 The transformation described is one direction.
 Reconstruction of a complete DICOM SR is not expected to be re-constructed from a set of FHIR resources using this IG.

 DICOM SR mapping is limited to the Observation Resource.
 The resultant mapping is provided, as a minimum, a composition or bundle of Observations.
 Depending on the use case, the observations may be a Diagnostic Report.
-Usecase-specific requirements to construct a diagnostic report(e.g. Mammography) may require the transformation described by this IG.
+Use case-specific requirements to construct a diagnostic report(e.g. Mammography) may require the transformation described by this IG.
 However the specification of those use cases is not in scope for this IG.

-This IG is limited to the Observation Resource.
+Diagram showing high level mapping (TBD-JW)

 ### usecases

-#### Use case 1: AI Results created by AI-based Software Analysis Platform
+#### Use case 1: Imaging Measurements transformed to FHIR Observations

-#### Use case 2: Image Measurements created by Sonographer on Ultrasound Device
+#### Use case 2: Derived Imaging Measurements transformed to FHIR Observations

+#### Use case 3: Qualitative Evaluations transformed to FHIR Observations

 ### DICOMSR